-• Fixed income - As of September 30, 2023, Level 1 includes the investment in US Treasury Bill, as the measurement of fair value was based on quoted prices in active markets, and Level 2 includes the investment in Israel Coupon Bonds, as the measurement of fair value was estimated to be the present value of expected future cash flows.
-As of September 30, 2022, the investment in Israel Coupon Bonds was classified as Level 2, as the measurement of fair value was estimated to be the present value of expected future cash flows.
+Fixed income - As of September 30, 2024 and 2023, Level 1 includes the investments in US Treasury Bills, as the measurement of fair value was based on quoted prices in active markets.
+As of September 30, 2023, the investment in Israel Coupon Bonds was classified as Level 2, as the measurement of fair value was estimated to be the present value of expected future cash flows.